 - Use a drill bit that is the perfect size so your hole isn’t too small or too large (size details on the package)

 - Be generous filling each hole with clear silicone

 - Eventually, you will have to go back to add a little stain touch-up around these holes, which was super easy with a Q-tip.

 Step Six: Hanging Equipment

 Once the stain “touch-ups” were done and the numbers were dry, I added two picture hangers to the back of this sign.
 This is another step that should have probably been done before the number installation but ya live and ya learn, right?! (obviously there was lots of learning happening in this project!!)

 I made sure to install these picture hangers at the exact location of the existing anchors in the wall.
-This way all I had to do was drill the original screws back into the anchors and hang this puppy up.
+Then all I had to do was drill the original screws back into the anchors and hang this puppy up.
 And that’s exactly what I did…

 This project costs me about $30 (most of the budget was spent on the metal numbers) and I think the investment was WELL, WELL worth it.
 PLUS, this project has me even more motivated to tackle mini-projects that make a big impact on our space.